IIITLucknowSWEngg/CSITTeam012/Assignment 02/Test.md

 ## Feature: Event and Movie Management

-### Scenario: User views events and movies, and checks movie schedules
+### Scenario: Attendees views events and movies, and checks movie schedules

 #### Description:
 Test the event and movie management functionality to ensure that events and movies are listed, categorized, and scheduled correctly, and that the user can search for events by city or venue.